-Detected Devels of Officegulated (Secondary) Contaminants Contaminant Level Detected Unit of Measure SMCL Likely Source of Contamination Sodium (Last test date 2011) 4.05 mg/L 20 Naturally present in the enivironment and a water treatment additive Sulfate (Last test date 2011) 9.38 mg/L 250 Naturally present in the environment Hardness of Finished Water Calcium Carbonate (CaCO3) Range = 18 - 33 Avg = 23 mg/L N/A Naturally present in the environment pH of Finished Water Range = $7.1 - 7.7$ Avg = 7.3 pH Unit 6.5-8.5 Naturally present in the environment Chloroform Range = $7.9 - 40.4$ Avg = 25.1 PPB N/A By-Product of drinking water disinfection Bromodichloromethane Range = $1.1 - 2.9$ Avg = 2.2 PPB N/A By-Product of drinking water disinfection Dichloroacetic Acid Range = $1.2 - 7.1$ Avg = 4.5 PPB N/A By-Product of drinking water disinfection Trichloroacetic Acid Range = $4.1 - 17.8$ Avg = 10.5 PPB N/A By-Product of drinking water disinfection

-^{} SMCL - Secondary Maximum Contaminant Level.
+Link of Contaminant Level Detected Unit of Measure SMCL Likely Source of Contamination Sodium (Last test date 2011) 4.05 mg/L 20 Naturally present in the enivironment and a water treatment additive Sulfate (Last test date 2011) 9.38 mg/L 250 Naturally present in the environment Hardness of Finished Water Calcium Carbonate (CaCO3) Range = 17 - 26 Avg = 21 mg/L N/A Naturally present in the environment pH of Finished Water Range = 7.1 - 8.0 Avg = 7.6 pH Unit 6.5-8.5 Naturally present in the environment Chloroform Range = 30.6 - 32.7 Avg = 32.7 PPB N/A By-Product of drinking water disinfection Bromodichloromethane Range = 3.3 - 3.6 Avg = 3.6 PPB N/A By-Product of drinking water disinfection Dichloroacetic Acid Range = 5.2 - 8.4 Avg = 8.4 PPB N/A By-Product of drinking water disinfection Trichloroacetic Acid Range = 13.1 - 13.3 Avg = 13.3 PPB N/A By-Product of drinking water disinfection SMCL - Secondary Maximum Contaminant Level.
 Unregulated contaminants monitorig helps EPA to determine where certain contaminants occur and whether it needs to regulate those contaminants.
+It is reassurring to note that all our testing results were below the MCLs and represent a high quality of drinking water.